keijop/omnia_01_task_manager/README.md

 During this project I have been able to develop new and existing core skills:
 - use of SQL database in Node/Express application
 - conceptual understanding of Express framework and middleware
-- http protocol
+- better understanding of http protocol
+- user authentication foundations and flow in Express
 - user authentication with Passport.js local strategy with sessions
-- password reset flow with e-mail and uuid

 ### Continued development